Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Implementation Details

-StarCraftII Multi-Agent Challenge~(SMAC)~\citep{samvelyan19smac} is a widely-used benchmark in the realm of cooperative multi-agent reinforcement learning research~\citep{rashid2018qmix,shao2023complementary,liu2023lazy, shao2024counterfactual}.
+StarCraftII Multi-Agent Challenge~(SMAC) v1~\cite{samvelyan19smac} and v2~\cite{ellis2024smacv2} is a widely-used benchmark in the realm of cooperative multi-agent reinforcement learning research~\cite{rashid2018qmix,shao2023complementary,liu2023lazy, shao2024counterfactual}.
 Derived from the renowned real-time strategy game StarCraft II, SMAC concentrates specifically on decentralized micromanagement scenarios rather than the full game.
 Typically, the tasks within SMAC adopt a dense-reward framework, wherein agents receive dense rewards for damage received, attacking and eliminating enemies.
 To promote the need for exploration, we adopt fully sparse-reward versions of tasks in SMAC where agents are solely rewarded upon the successful elimination of all enemies.
 The external reward function is denoted as $r_E=I(all\ enemies\ are\ eliminated )$, where $I$ represents the indicator function.
-Notably, this sparse-reward setting differs from the sparse SMAC, which can be called semi-sparse SMAC, used in some previous studies~\citep{jeon2022maser, jo2023fox}, where agents are rewarded when one or all enemies die or when one ally dies.
-In addition, to validate the versatility of LEMAE across diverse scenarios, we conducted experiments on six maps with different difficulty and diverse agent numbers, as illustrated in Table~\ref{apptab:sc2tasks} and Table~\ref{apptab:smac_taskdetails}.
-We use the version of SC2.4.10.
-Please refer to the official document\footnote{\url{https://github.com/oxwhirl/smac/blob/master/docs/smac.md}} for more details.
+Notably, this sparse-reward setting differs from the sparse SMAC, which can be called semi-sparse SMAC, used in some previous studies~\cite{jeon2022maser, jo2024fox}, where agents are rewarded when one or all enemies die or when one ally dies.
+In addition, to validate the versatility of LEMAE across diverse scenarios, we conducted experiments on ten maps with different difficulty and diverse agent numbers, as illustrated in Table~\ref{apptab:smac_taskdetails}.
+Please refer to the official document\footnote{\url{https://github.com/oxwhirl/smac/blob/master/docs/smac.md}}\footnote{\url{https://github.com/oxwhirl/smacv2}} for more details.